 - Live asset discovery.
-We can automatically discover a broad range of traditional and modern IT assets, including on-premises infrastructure, applications, cloud environments, mobile devices, containers, IoT devices and OT systems.
+We can automatically discover a broad range of traditional and modern IT assets, including on-premises infrastructure, web applications, cloud environments, mobile devices, containers, IoT devices and OT systems.
 We use a combination of active scanning, passive network monitoring and public cloud monitoring via our connector to identify known and unknown assets on the network. - Automated exposure assessment.
 With every change in a customer's computing environment, we can automatically assess and identify where there are vulnerabilities, internal and regulatory compliance violations and misconfigurations across assets and cloud environments, such as missing software patches or outdated software versions.
 In addition, we can help optimize existing security technology investments to identify indicators of cyber exposure, such as improperly configured anti-virus software. - Deep analytics to allow for prioritization.
-We combine our product and research IP with third-party data to provide business context and allow organizations to prioritize remediation efforts based on the business criticality of the asset and the severity of the issue.
-Additionally, we recently announced the release of Predictive Prioritization, which enables organizations to reduce business risk by focusing on the vulnerabilities with the greatest likelihood of imminently being exploited.
-Predictive Prioritization combines Tenable vulnerability data with third party threat and vulnerability data across 150 data sources using a proprietary machine learning algorithm developed by the Tenable Research data science team to predict the likelihood of a vulnerability being exploited.
-Predictive Prioritization provides a threat-based view of vulnerabilities, which is a critical component of modern vulnerability management, and will be included within both Tenable.io and Tenable.sc. - Open and extensible platform.
-Our platform ingests a wide set of third-party data sources to enhance analysis and integrates that data with industry-leading IT workflow, security information and event management, or SIEM, and systems management tools to accelerate remediation and provide common visibility across security and IT operations teams. - Cyber exposure measurement.
-Our expansive knowledge base of assets and vulnerabilities coupled with data science insights help our customers objectively score, trend and benchmark cyber exposure across their organizations, including by business unit or geography, and compare their cyber exposure against industry peers and best practices.
-We believe this capability is critical to help the CISO effectively translate technical information and communicate cybersecurity risk to a non-technical audience, including the C-suite and the Board of Directors, to make better strategic decisions on where to focus investment to maximize cybersecurity risk reduction.
-Our vision is to create industry standard metrics and benchmarks for Cyber Exposure to create an objective measure of cyber risk.
-In support of this vision, we plan to release Tenable Lumin to help organizations with cyber exposure measurement, which will include scoring, trending and benchmarking capabilities and data science insights.
+We combine our product and vulnerability research IP with third-party data to provide business context and allow organizations to prioritize remediation efforts based on the business criticality of the asset and the likelihood of exploit.
+Predictive Prioritization enables organizations to reduce business risk by focusing on the vulnerabilities with the greatest likelihood of imminently being exploited, by combining Tenable vulnerability data with third-party threat and vulnerability data across more than 150 data sources using a proprietary machine learning algorithm developed by our Tenable Research data science team to predict the likelihood of a vulnerability being exploited.
+Predictive Prioritization provides a threat-based view of vulnerabilities, which is a critical component of modern risk-based vulnerability management. - Open and extensible platform.
+Our enterprise platform ingests a wide set of third-party data sources to enhance analysis and integrates that data with industry-leading IT workflow, security information and event management, or SIEM, and systems management tools to accelerate remediation and provide common visibility across security and IT operations teams. - Cyber exposure measurement.
+Tenable Lumin leverages our expansive knowledge base of assets and vulnerabilities coupled with data science insights to help our customers objectively score, trend and benchmark cyber exposure across their organizations, including by business unit or geography, and compare their cyber exposure against industry peers and best practices.
+We believe this capability is critical to help security executives effectively translate technical information and communicate cybersecurity risk to a non-technical audience, including the C-suite and the Board of Directors, to make better strategic decisions on where to focus investment to maximize cybersecurity risk reduction.
+As we continue to expand our database with more vulnerability and asset intelligence as well as additional third-party data sources, we anticipate that we will be able to leverage these insights in Lumin to measure an organization's cyber exposure beyond vulnerabilities to overall cybersecurity program effectiveness.
+Lumin is a key component of building the System of Record for cybersecurity to help organizations make better decisions around cybersecurity risk, including but not limited to vulnerability prioritization.
+This supports our vision to create industry standard metrics and benchmarks for cyber exposure to create an objective measure of cyber risk.